hsemple/GISProgramming/_pages/open_source.md

 ### Open Source GIS Libraries
 Once you have mastered basic concepts in Python, you are ready to take on working with the GIS libraries.
 Here is a list of some of the popular open source libraries used in the geospatial community.
-The list is in no paraticualr order.
+The list is in no paraticular order.
 Selection of particular libraries depend on the task that needs to be carried out.

-* [Geopandas.](https://geopandas.org/#description) Great tool for easy reading and display of vector data.
+* [Geopandas.](https://geopandas.org/#description) Great tool.
+Displays shapefiles with just a few lines of code.
-* [GDAL/OGR.](https://gdal.org/) - A package used by many GIS applications for raster and vector processing.
-* [Rasterio.](https://rasterio.readthedocs.io/en/latest/) Simplifies working with raster datasets procssing
+* [Rasterio.](https://rasterio.readthedocs.io/en/latest/) Simplifies working with raster datasets.
 * [PyProj.0](https://pypi.org/project/pyproj/)  Widely used tool for cartographic transformations and geodetic computations
 * [Cartopy.](https://scitools.org.uk/cartopy/docs/latest/index.html) Cartography library
 * [Fiona.](https://pypi.org/project/Fiona/) Reads and write spatial data.